Transcript: Amla vs. Diabetes

-Dripping plant extracts on cancer cells in a test tube is a far cry from testing whole foods in whole people.
+Dripping plant extracts on cancer cells in a test tube is a far cry from testing whole foods on whole people.
 Another amla study published recently, though, tried Indian gooseberries on patients with diabetes.

-Then, researchers compared that leading diabetes drug to a just 3/4s of teaspoon a day of dried powdered amla—that’s less than 2 berries a day worth.
-They just gave them a tiny bit of this fruit, and worked even better than the leading drug.
-So they tried half teaspoon a day of gooseberry powder, a quarter teaspoon a day.
-That’s not even one berry and it still brought their sugars down into the normal range.
+Then, researchers compared that leading diabetes drug to a just three-quarters of a teaspoon a day of dried powdered amla—that’s less than 2 berries a day worth.
+They just gave them a tiny bit of this fruit, and it worked even better than the leading drug.
+So they tried half a teaspoon a day of gooseberry powder; a quarter teaspoon a day.
+That’s less; that’s not even one berry, and it still brought their sugars down into the normal range.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.